otrosien/zuul-demo/README.md

 # Zuul Proxy Timeout Evaluation

 The Zuul Proxy contained in Spring Cloud Zuul comes in two proxy modes.
 Each of the modes is configured quite differently.
 Here are the configuration options.
-A complete configuration is in the repository and at the end of this readme.
+A complete configuration set is in the repository and at the end of this readme.

 ## 1) Non-ribbon mode

 The non-ribbon mode is using a combination of jersey-client and Apache HttpComponents.
 For timeouts it can only take a low-level socket timeout.
-The calls are not backed by hystrix and there is no client-side load balancing.
+The calls are not backed by hystrix and there is no client-side load balancing possibility.

 Defaults: